-Be Part of Research is run by the National Institute for Health Research (NIHR).
+Be Part of Research is run by the National Institute for Health and Care Research (NIHR).

 The NIHR is the nation’s largest funder of health and care research and was established by the Department of Health and Social Care.
 Our people, programmes, centres of excellence and systems together represent the most integrated health research system in the world.
 We have transformed research in and for the NHS.

 This website is just one of the services we provide.
 We also: